 When I was pregnant with my second, one of the things I was most looking forward to was that I was going to get to breastfeed again.
-It was as much for me as it was for him.
-I had missed it so much.
+It was as much for me as it was for him—I had missed it so much.
 You can imagine the confusion when my newborn had no interest in waking enough in the hospital to latch properly and start off on the right foot.
 There was no wiggling down my chest.
-There was no desire to latch at all… for the entire time we were there.
+There was no desire to latch at all.

-The plan was always to bring him with me to my groups and if he got fussy or tired, I would just throw him on my boob and we would be all good.
+My plan was always to take him along to New Mom School groups with me and if he got fussy or tired, I would just throw him on my boob and we would be all good.
 Asher had other plans.
-They always do.
 There was no calming this little guy with the breast or even by me holding him.
 He hated to be held and REALLY hated to be worn.
 What newborn doesn’t like to be held?
 Apparently mine.
 He was so uncomfortable and nothing was helping.
-I eliminated so many foods from my diet and I discovered that my whole food prenatal vitamin was a huge culprit so now I was even more depleted because I couldn’t eat anything and I couldn’t take any supplements to help me.
+I eliminated so many foods from my diet and I discovered that my whole food prenatal vitamin was a huge culprit, so now I was even more depleted because I couldn’t eat anything and I couldn’t take any supplements to help me.
+But even with his medicine and my restricted diet, he still didn’t tolerate my milk.

-He never latched properly and still didn’t tolerate my milk, even with his medicine and my restricted diet.
-Each day was an internal battle whether I should give up the fight.
-Was it me still fighting for what I had been anticipating for 40 weeks?
-Was it the voice in a new mom’s head that says “breast is best”?
-I am here to tell you that breast is not always best.
-Yeah, you heard me.
-BREAST IS NOT ALWAYS BEST.
-It wasn’t for my baby and it wasn’t for me this time around.
 It was heartbreaking to get there but I am so thankful I did.
-At 5 months old, I was now making myself crazy exclusively pumping.
-I no longer had the quiet private office to pump three times a day and a fully stocked freezer and a baby who loved nursing.
-I now had a 3-year old toddler who had to be shuttled to and from school, dozens of other new moms who needed my support and guidance and a baby who no matter what I didn’t eat, still felt unbelievably uncomfortable.
+I was making myself crazy by exclusively pumping.
+I no longer had the quiet private office to pump in three times a day, the fully stocked freezer and a baby who loved nursing.
+I now had a 3-year old toddler who had to be shuttled to and from school, dozens of other new moms who needed my support at New Mom School, and a baby who still felt unbelievably uncomfortable no matter what I did.

 As my overwhelmed, heartbroken self was dropping my son off at school one day, a mommy friend saw it in my face and put her arm around me as we were walking our kids into class.
-She looked right at me and said, “stop giving your baby to someone else to hold and telling Jack you can’t play right now while you pump milk that he isn’t tolerating.”
+She looked right at me and said, “Stop giving your baby to someone else to hold and telling Jack you can’t play right now while you pump milk that he isn’t tolerating.”
 There it was.
-Exactly what I needed someone to say to me so I could see it from an outside perspective that made complete sense.
+Exactly what I needed someone to say to me.
+Hearing it from that outside perspective made complete sense.